olsenlabmit/Polymer-Graph-Similarity/README.md

 This repository supports the following manuscript, which has been submitted for peer-review.

-Jiale Shi, Nathan J. Rebello, Dylan Walsh, Weizhong Zou, Michael E. Deagen, Bruno Salomao Leao, Debra J. Audus, Bradley D. Olsen, "Quantifying Pairwise Chemical Similarity for Polymers", submitted.
+Jiale Shi, Nathan J. Rebello, Dylan Walsh, Weizhong Zou, Michael E. Deagen, Bruno Salomao Leao, Debra J. Audus, Bradley D. Olsen, "Quantifying Pairwise Chemical Similarity for Polymers", Macromolecules.
+Accepted.

 In this work, we proposed a reliable method to quantitatively calculate the pairwise chemical similarity score for polymers, where the [earth mover’s distance (EMD)](https://en.wikipedia.org/wiki/Earth_mover%27s_distance) is utilized to calculate the similarity of the repeat units and end groups, while the [graph edit distance (GED)](https://en.wikipedia.org/wiki/Graph_edit_distance) is used to calculate the similarity of the topology.
 These three values then are combined to yield an overall pairwise chemical similarity score for polymers.